ccy7701/pf-visualiser/docs/spec-variance-analysis.md

 Projection values are read from scenario result cache; if missing, they are regenerated from scenario payload.

-### 3.3 Actual Month Inputs
+### 3.3 Actual Month Source

-The system shall support user entry of actual month-end values:
+The system shall source actual month-end values from History:

 * `closing_coh`
 * `closing_elr`
 * `closing_epf`

-The system shall also support optional additional actual fields:
+The system shall also expose derived or nullable actual fields:

 * `opening_coh`
 * `net_income`